 The following regulations apply to dress and uniforms on entry to and whilst in the building.

-Permissible where triple sponsorship secured and where those wearing the uniforms are representing their service in an official capacity.
+Permissible where triple sponsorship has been secured and where those wearing the uniforms are representing their Service in an official capacity.

-Permissible where triple sponsorship secured and where those wearing the uniforms are representing their country in an official capacity.
+Permissible where triple sponsorship has been secured and where those wearing the uniforms are representing their country in an official capacity.

 Requires approval by SMG or Commission level

-Permissible where triple sponsorship secured and where those wearing are representing their sport in an official capacity.
+Permissible where triple sponsorship has been secured and where those wearing are representing their sport in an official capacity.

-Permissible when representing their Service in an official capacity or providing their service as part of the event
+Permissible when representing their Service in an official capacity or as part of an event